Kathoey: Religion

 In Buddhism there are a variety of interpretations on how to relate to kathoey and transgender people.
 Some within the Theravada school of Buddhism see being a kathoey as the result of karmic punishment for previous lifetimes.'
-Bunmi, a Thai Buddhist author, believes that homosexuality stems from "lower level spirits" (phi-sang-thewada), a factor that is influenced by one's past life.
+Bunmi, a Thai Buddhist author, believes that homosexuality stems from "lower level spirits", a factor that is influenced by one's past life.
 Some Buddhists view kathoeys as persons born with a disability as a consequence of past sins.
 Using the notion of karma, some Thais believe that being a kathoey is the result of transgressions in past lives, concluding that kathoeys deserve pity rather than blame.
 Others, however, believe that kathoeys should rectify their past life transgressions.
 This is done through merit-making such as "making donations to a temple or by ordaining as monks".
 While other Buddhists believe that the Buddha was never hostile to LGBT people and therefore that seeing being LGBT as a karmic punishment is a mistaken interpretation.

 In northern Thailand, kathoeys, women, and gay men are considered to have soft souls and are therefore easily frightened and highly susceptible to possession.
 These three groups are heavily represented in spirit summoning since people without soft souls are considered immune to possession.
 Despite this, kathoeys being a large proportion of the spirit medium population is a modern phenomenon since there is little evidence that kathoeys were associated with religious practice and were banned from religious ceremony before the modern period.
 In rural areas in north Thailand, kathoeys have taken on jobs as spirit mediums where they become known as Kathoey maa-khii.
-Spirit mediumship provide kathoeys with a source of income as well as a support network.
+Spirit mediumship provides kathoeys with a source of income as well as a support network.

 During the festival of the nine gods in southern Thailand, kathoeys participate as spiritual mediums of the god Kaun Im.
 The southern Thailand tradition of the spirit medium Nora dance has traditionally been a primarily male performance.
-However, women and kathoeys have become an increasingly large proportion of the performers, with a majority male performers in 2014 being either gay men or kathoeys.
+However, women and kathoeys have become an increasingly large proportion of the performers, with a majority of male performers in 2014 being either gay men or kathoeys.

 Requirements to confirm eligibility for gender-affirming surgery

 In Thai cities such as Bangkok, there are currently two to three gender-affirming surgery (GAS) operations per week, more than 3,500 over the past thirty years.
 With the massive increase in GASs, there has also been an increase in prerequisites, measures that must be taken in order to be eligible for the operation.
 Patients must be at least 18 years old with permission from parents if under 20 years old.
 One must provide evidence of diagnosis of gender dysphoria from a psychologist or psychiatrist.
 Before going through gender-affirming surgery, one must be on hormones/antiandrogens for at least one year.
 Patients must have a note from the psychiatrist or clinical psychologist.
-Two months prior to the surgery, patients are required to see a psychiatrist in Thailand to confirm eligibility for gender-affirming surgery.
+Two months before the surgery, patients are required to see a psychiatrist in Thailand to confirm eligibility for gender-affirming surgery.